m0gg/dart-rails/README.md

 ### Changelog

+v0.1.1 - 29.
+Aug.
+2014:
+  * dart-rails will no longer break assets:precompile

 v0.1.0 - 29.
 Aug.
 2014:
   * Note that `.dart2js` templates are no longer needed.
 Sprockets DirectiveProcessor for Javascript ist now capable of including